- Basic information:

 The payout comparisons between Nadex and other brokers is not easy to assess.
 The reason being that other brokers don’t offer fair exchange trading.
 Binary options payout varies depending on the strike level set by the trader when opening the position.
 For instance, if a trader purchased 50 and set the strike level at 100, the resulting payout in the event of a win is 100%.
 So, they would risk $100 to make $200, but if they purchased 80 and set the level at 100, then the payout will dip to around 25%, making the amount risked higher than the profit.

-Nadex charges a $0.09 trading fee per lot, and it can go up to a maximum of $9.
+Nadex charges $1 per contract capped at $50 (cap does not apply to in the money trades).
 The charges are clearly represented and offer a much better value trade compared to traditional binary options.

 Nadex Special Features

-During our review of Nadex, we discovered that they are the only platform on which it is legal for US citizens to trade binary options.
-US traders simply sign up for the system and then select which a trader (Or contractor, as to which they refer to traders).
+During our review of Nadex, we discovered that they are one the only platforms on which it is legal for US citizens to trade binary options.
 Sign up is free but there are various fees for the trading of which traders need to be aware.

 There are only two types of account from which to choose.
 Nadex does offer a demo account, which is the first type.
 The other, of course, is the live trading account.
 During our review, we discovered that after quite a long history of trading only with US citizens, that Nadex finally accepts non-US residents at this time.